 Not a fan of cow's milk?
 Avoiding soy?
 Or are you simply looking to try something a little bit different without losing out on the nutrition and taste?
 Homemade Nut Milk is a fantastic dairy-free milk alternative.
 It can be used in the same way as all other milk for your cooking, baking and drinking needs.
 It's also low in calories and gluten free!
 Perfect for vegans and non-vegans alike.

 - 1 cup 1 cup raw, unsalted nuts (almonds, hazelnuts, brazil nuts, pecans, macadamia, walnuts) see post

 - 4 cups filtered water, for blending

 - Optional extras: see notes

 Drain and rinse the soaked nuts.
-Pop into a high powered blender with 4 cups of fresh water and blend for 2 minutes
+Pop into a high powered blender with 4 cups of fresh water (not the soaking water) and blend for 2 minutes until smooth.

 Pop a nut milk bag over a large bowl or measuring jug (I prefer to use a measuring jug as it is easier to pour out the milk into another container without spillage)

 Pour the contents of the blender into the nut milk bag.
 Leave to strain for 10 minutes.
 Gather the nut milk bag and squeeze the contents - keep squeezing until liquid stops coming out